Commutativity of operator algebras: Preliminaries

 \section{Preliminaries}

 We write $M_n$ (resp.\ $M_{m,n}$) for the $n \times n$ (resp.\ $m \times n$) matrices.
 The letters $H, K$ are usually reserved for Hilbert spaces.
 For subsets $X, Y$ of an algebra $A$ we write $XY$ for the span of products $xy$ for $x \in X, y \in Y$.
-The reader will need to be familiar with the basics of operator spaces and operator algebras, as may be found in e.g.\ \cite{BLM,Pau,P}.
-We refer to these (particularly \cite{BLM}) for more information on the topics below.
-Our proofs seem to all work in both the real and complex case, and we shall say nothing about the underlying field after early sections (readers needing more detail on the real case of our preliminaries are referred e.g.\ to \cite{BReal}).
+The reader will need to be familiar with the basics of operator spaces and operator algebras, as may be found in e.g.\ \cite{BLM,Pau,P,Dav}.
+We refer to these for more information on the topics below (particularly \cite{BLM}, since it covers all the topics).
+Nearly all of our proofs seem to all work in both the real and complex case, and we shall usually say nothing about the underlying field after early sections (readers needing more detail on the real case of our preliminaries are referred e.g.\ to \cite{BReal}).
 A normed algebra $A$ is {\em unital} if it has an identity $1$ of norm $1$, and a map $T$ is unital if $T(1) = 1$.
 A {\em concrete complex (resp.\ real) operator space} $X$ is a complex (resp.\ real) subspace of $B(H)$ for $H$ a complex (resp.\ real) Hilbert space.
 For $n \in \bN$ we have the identification $M_n(B(H)) \cong B(H^{(n)})$ where $H^{(n)}$ is the $n$-fold direct sum of $H$.
 From this identification, $M_n(X)$ inherits a norm.
 If $T : X \to Y$ we write $T^{(n)}$ for the canonical `entrywise' amplification taking $M_n(X)$ to $M_n(Y)$.
 The completely bounded norm is $\| T \|_{\rm cb} = \sup_n \, \| T^{(n)} \|$, and $T$ is completely contractive (resp.\ completely isometric) if $\| T \|_{\rm cb} \leq 1$ (resp.\ $T^{(n)}$ is isometric for each $n$).